Psychotherapy may help ease persistent gastrointestinal distress.

 Reviews suggest that several types of psychotherapies may help ease persistent gastrointestinal distress — or at least help people learn to cope with such symptoms.
 Although this research has limitations — in particular, many studies have been criticized for using a waiting-list control, which does not allow investigators to account for the therapeutic effects of receiving medical attention — the evidence suggests that the following psychotherapies may provide some relief for many people with severe functional gastrointestinal disorders.

 Cognitive behavioral therapy (CBT).
 This standby of psychotherapy helps patients to change counterproductive thoughts and behavior and learn coping skills to better manage stress and anxiety.
-One three-month study involving 431 adults with functional gastrointestinal disorders found that CBT was significantly better than patient education at improving overall symptoms and well-being, but had little or no effect on pain.
-This and other research suggests that CBT may be most useful in helping patients to cope with persistent gastrointestinal distress, rather than reducing pain.
-Preliminary research suggests that CBT can be modified for children with such disorders.
+CBT may be most useful in helping patients to cope with persistent gastrointestinal distress, rather than reducing pain.

 Relaxation therapy.
 This encompasses a number of techniques designed to help people relax and reduce reactivity to stress.
 Techniques include progressive muscle relaxation, visualization, and restful music.
-Relaxation therapy has seldom been studied alone, but the research suggests that it is effective for gastrointestinal disorders when it is combined with CBT.
+It is effective for gastrointestinal disorders when it is combined with CBT.